Human rights situation in Botswana

 The UN Special Rapporteur on the situation of human rights and fundamental freedoms of indigenous people issued a report in 2012 about conditions in Botswana.
 While he acknowledged Botswana has made efforts to allow cultural freedoms of expression by indigenous groups, he noted a need beyond ceremonial and artistic expression to include real promotion of cultural diversity.
 He further roundly criticized the government for its treatment of the Bushmen population and their forced removal from the Central Kalahari Game Reserve.
 In 2011, the Bushmen won access through the courts for the right to return to their lands and access to water.
 Many have now begun to return but continue to face threats from the government.

-The Southern Africa Human Rights Defenders Network (Southern Defenders) and the Crisis in Zimbabwe...
+The Southern African Human Rights Network (Southern Defenders) calls for the nomination for the...

 The recently concluded election in Zambia was a breath of fresh air for a region battered by...

 Uganda’s NGO Bureau, the country’s regulatory authority for non-governmental organizations (NGOs),...